-Before getting into greater details, let us look at the popularity between React Native vs Ionic.
-According to the developer survey 2020, following are the popularity survey results:
+Before getting into greater details, let us look at the popularity of React Native vs Ionic:

 Learning Curve Feasibility

-The core SDK of both frameworks comprise of JS in common.
+The core SDK of both frameworks comprises JS in common.
 However, they are not similar.
-Basic flex layout in React Native makes obtaining necessary components style look like a breeze.
-The only limitation is you first need to be familiar with CSS.
-Some of the other prerequisites you might need to learn would include Axios for calling APIs, Redux with React, Flexbox, ES6 and so on.
+Basic flex layout in React Native makes obtaining the necessary components style look like a cakewalk.
+The only limitation is first you need to be familiar with CSS.
+Some of the other prerequisites you might need to learn would include Axios for calling APIs, Redux with React, Flexbox, ES6, and so on.

-On the other hand with Ionic, installation is easier than said through npm commands to install Cordova.
-The element ngcordova just provides you with a packed and powerful collection of all Angularjs extensions and services.
+On the other hand with Ionic, installation is easier through npm commands to install Cordova.
+The element ngcordova provides you with a powerful collection of all Angularjs extensions and services.
 Most importantly Ionic has its own Ionic Academy online school that provides step-by-step courses on different levels that make learning and building much more efficient and convenient.

 Comparison of Stack Structure

-Cordova provides a web interface between the device’s native API and WebView API.
-That being said, the main functionality of Cordova is to deal with bridging the gap between the two technology stacks (WebView HTML and Native API).
+- Cordova – It provides a web interface between the device’s native API and WebView API.
+That being said, the main functionality of Cordova is to deal with bridging the gap between the two technology stacks (WebView HTML and Native API)/li>

 Since Ionic uses native wrappers like Cordova or PhoneGap, you might wonder: Is ionic native or hybrid?
 Ionic is a hybrid framework.
-Let’s take a step back for better understanding.
-Ionic is a development framework that targets development of hybrid applications.
+Let’s take a step back for a better understanding.
+Ionic is a development framework that targets the development of hybrid applications.
 Ionic reaches more towards the hybrid end to attain accessibility to a native platform layer.
-In other words ionic is a hybrid framework that makes applications run in a native app shell.
+In other words, Ionic is a hybrid framework that makes applications run in a native app shell.

 React Native vs Swift – A Side-by-Side Comparison for iOS Application Development